Michelle Keegan: Career

 Keegan made a guest appearance as herself in the 2009 Easter special Red Dwarf: Back to Earth.
 In June 2014, she embarked on a European tour to perform as Tinkerbell in Peter Pan.

 In 2015, she was cast as Tracy Shawcross in the BBC television drama series Ordinary Lies.
 In June 2015, it was announced that she would play the starring role of Georgie Lane in series 2 of the BBC drama series Our Girl, replacing Lacey Turner as Molly Dawes, which aired throughout September 2016; a third series consisting of 12 episodes began airing in October 2017.
 She returned for her final series as Georgie in 2020.
 Also in 2016, Keegan landed a guest role on the ITV2 comedy series Plebs.
 In June 2016, she began filming the ITV drama series Tina and Bobby, based on Tina Dean's and Bobby Moore's relationship in which she played Tina; it was a three part series which aired in January 2017.
 In 2017, Michelle Keegan partnered with the clothing brand Lipsy with her own collection.

 Keegan portrayed the main character, Erin Croft, in Sky One's comedy-drama series, Brassic, which started in 2019.
 On 22 February 2022, Keegan was a guest judge on the Snatch Game episode of the first series of RuPaul's Drag Race: UK vs. the World.
 In May 2022, the BBC and STAN commissioned a new series starring Keegan, Ten Pound Poms, a drama about the British citizens who migrated to Australia after the Second World War, with filming commencing in Australia shortly after.

 Keegan starred as the main character, Maya Stern, in the 2024 eight-part television series Fool Me Once, adapted from the 2016 Harlan Coben novel of the same name by Danny Brocklehurst and made for Netflix by Quay Street Production.

 Personal life

-Keegan was in a relationship with The Wanted singer Max George from December 2010.
+Keegan was in a relationship with the Wanted's lead singer Max George from December 2010.
 The couple became engaged in June 2011, but ended their relationship the following year.

-In September 2013, after a nine-month courtship, the actress announced her engagement to Mark Wright.
+In September 2013, after a nine-month courtship, she announced her engagement to television personality Mark Wright.
 They married on 24 May 2015.
-Her mother-in-law is Carol Wright.

 In December 2024, the couple announced they were expecting their first child together.
-Their daughter was born on 6 March 2025.
-They live in Epping, Essex.
+Their daughter, Palma, was born on 6 March 2025.
+The couple live in Epping, Essex.